nikesh-devaki/Management/README.md

-# RESTful services for employee management using Spring Boot
+# RESTful services for employee management

 ## Technologies to be considered are: